mitre/advmlthreatmatrix/pages/case-studies-page.md

 ## Case Studies Page

-We chose **real world attacks on production ML systems** based on:
-1. Range of Attacks: evasion, poisoning, model replication and exploiting traditional software flaws.
-2. Range of Personas: Average user, Security researchers, ML Researchers and Fully equipped Red team
-3. Range of ML Paradigms: Attacks on MLaaS, ML models hosted on cloud, hosted on- presmise, ML models on edge
+Attacks on machine learning (ML) systems are being developed and released with increased regularity.
+Historically, attacks against ML systems have been performed in a controlled academic settings, but as this document demonstrates these proof-of-concept attacks are now being seen in-the-wild.
+To In production settings ML systems are trainined on PII, trusted to make critical decisions with little oversight, and have little to no logging and alerting attached to their use.
+Average users have gamed algorithms, security researchers, red teams, and bad actors are actively attacking ML systems.

-4. Range of Use case: Attacks on ML systems used in both "security-sensitive" applications like cybersecurity and non-security-sensitive applications like chatbots
+The below case-studies are an effort to shine a light on successful attacks against ML systems in production.
+These case-studies include a range of attacks on ML systems used in both "security-sensitive" applications like cybersecurity, and non-security-sensitive applications like chatbots.

+We welcome any comments, feedback, or new case-studies!
+Before submitting a case-study, consider that the attack

+1. Exploits one or more ML vulnerabilities
+    - Evasion
+    - Poisoning
+    - Model replication
+    - A bug in code that enabled any of the above
+2. The attack was against a production system
+    - Machine Learning as a Service (MLaaS)
+    - ML models hosted on cloud (AzureML, AWS, GCP, etc), on-prem, or on the edge (Mobile, IOT, etc)
+3. Most importantly, you have permission to share the information.
+Please follow the proper channels before reporting a new attack.
+If you are unsure of how best disclose, the team here is happy to help coordinate responsible disclosure.

 ### ClearviewAI Misconfiguration
-**Summary of Incident:** Clearview AI's source code repository, though password protected, was misconfigured.
-This allowed an external researcher to register as a new user to the code repository and gain access to Clearview AI's credentials, keys to cloud storage buckets containing 70K video samples, copies of its applications and Slack tokens.
+**Summary of Incident:** Clearview AI's source code repository, though password protected, was misconfigured to allow an arbitrary user to register an account.
+This allowed an external researcher to gain access to a private code repository that contained Clearview AI production credentials, keys to cloud storage buckets containing 70K video samples, and copies of its applications and Slack tokens.
+With access to training data, a bad-actor has the ability to cause an arbitrary misclassificaion in the deployed model.

 **Reported by:** Mossab Hussein (@mossab_hussein)